wagerfield/onno/docs/api.md

 <Box2 background="#00F" color="black">Two</Box2>
 ```

-In the example above `Box1` uses the `styles` function in a tagged template literal and `Box2` passes it directly as an argument to `styled`. [styled-components][styled-components] and [emotion][emotion] support each approach and combinations of both so you can pass a tagged template literal followed by a list of render functions.
+In the example above `Box1` uses the `styles` function in a tagged template literal and `Box2` passes it directly as an argument.
+Both [styled-components][styled-components] and [emotion][emotion] support each approach so you can decide which style to adopt.

 ## `style`